Motley-London/tech-test-aug-2021/README.md

 - Discounts and Refunds need to be accounted for
 - You can ignore tax

+During the interview, you'll be asked which API endpoints you'd use, and how you'd use the data they return.
+You'll be able to use/read the API docs and any notes you take during the interview.
+You don't have to memorise anything, just be familiar with the useful endpoints.

 ## Part 3

-This part will be a pair programming exercise, where we'll build a small UI component together.
+This part will be a pair programming exercise where we'll build a small UI component together.
 We'll start with some boilerplate, and fill in the rest.
 We'll be using React.js.
 There isn't anything to prepare for this part.

 ## Part 4